Pro/dkim-exchange/README.md

 9. Check EventLog for errors or warnings.
  Hint: you can create a user defined view in EventLog and then select "Per Source" and as the value "Exchange DkimSigner"

-Make sure that the priority of the DkimSigner Agent is quite low so that no other agent messes around with the headers.
-Best set it to lowest priority.
+Make sure that the DkimSigner Agent has a "low priority" (high priority number) so that it runs after other agents which might modify the headers.
+Best to set it to lowest priority (highest number).
-To get a list of all the Export Agents use the Command `Get-TransportAgent`

-To change the priority use `Set-TransportAgent -Identity "Exchange DkimSigner" -Priority 3`
+To get a list of all the Export Agents use the Command `Get-TransportAgent` To change the priority use `Set-TransportAgent -Identity "Exchange DkimSigner" -Priority 3`

 ## Problems?